lunemec/wpchanger/README.md

 you may have active more than one event that provide 'image', the program will merge them separately and then together

+kwargs is dict with this pre-set data:

+    kwargs = {'dir': ,              path to current directory 'reverse': ,          True or False to use reverse 'img': ,              lib.image.Img instance initiated from run.py 'log': ,              lib.common.Common.log instance attribute initiated from run.py 'step': ,             float describing step offset from run.py }

 Example:
 -----------------------------------------
 'myevent.py'